franpanteli/14--Relational-Databases-Number-Guessing-Game-Project/ReadMe.md

 For this project, I had to ...INSERT.
 My notes on the full task brief for this are [here](https://github.com/franpanteli/14--Relational-Databases-Number-Guessing-Game-Project/blob/main/1%20project-task-notes.txt).

 ### Solution Workflow
-- To solve this problem, I first cloned the project boilerplate files in a Gitpod environment and followed ....(INSERT_number) .....(INSERT_content) lessons
+- To complete this project, I used the CodeRoad extension in a VSCode virtual machine with Gitpod.
+I read through the project requirements, exported them as a PDF and [annotated them with my problem-solving approaches](https://github.com/franpanteli/Relational-Databases-Number-Guessing-Game-Project/blob/main/Task%20Challenge%20Notes.pdf)
+- The project Bash file ([number_guess.sh](https://github.com/franpanteli/Relational-Databases-Number-Guessing-Game-Project/blob/main/number_guess.sh)) was first created and provided executable file permissions in a Bash prompt
+- The contents of this file was written in line with the project requirements, annotated in its notes file.
+The project SQL file ([number_guess.sql](https://github.com/franpanteli/Relational-Databases-Number-Guessing-Game-Project/blob/main/number_guess.sql)) was then created, with a view to

 - The [in-depth notes I produced when completing this task are here](https://github.com/franpanteli/14--Relational-Databases-Number-Guessing-Game-Project/blob/main/2%20relational-databases-number-guessing-game-project-course-notes.txt)

 - INSERT_WORKFLOW_DESCRIPTION